Emmotes/ic_spoilers/docs/skylla.md

     "id": 2479,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the effect of Whispers of Baba Yaga by 33% for each debuff that has been applied to an enemy in the current area, stacking multiplicatively and capping at 50."
+        "desc": "Increase the effect of Whispers of Baba Yaga by $(not_buffed amount)% for each debuff that has been applied to an enemy in the current area, stacking multiplicatively and capping at $max_stacks."
     },
     "effect_keys": [
         {
-            "effect_string": "do_nothing"
+            "effect_string": "buff_upgrade,33,17845,1",
+            "off_when_benched": true,
+            "stacks_on_trigger": "debuff_applied",
+            "stacks_multiply": true,
+            "max_stacks": 50,
+            "show_bonus": true
         }
     ],
     "requirements": "",
-    "graphic_id": 0,
+    "graphic_id": 27679,
-    "large_graphic_id": 0,
+    "large_graphic_id": 27679,
     "properties": {
         "is_formation_ability": true,
         "owner_use_outgoing_description": true,